Skip to content

 Connecting an item to the viewer

-Right-clicking on an Project Panel item displays a Show in ... menu.
+Right-clicking on an item in the Project Panel will display a Show in ... menu.

 You can connect the item to: